 How to Convert Audio Files Online

 Audio files come in many formats, and not every device or platform supports every one.
-Converting between formats lets you play your audio anywhere, reduce file sizes, or prepare files for editing.
+Converting between formats lets you play your audio anywhere, reduce file sizes, prepare files for editing, or fit under a podcast platform's upload limit.
+Understanding why each format exists, where it shines, and where it bites turns conversion from guesswork into a small but reliable craft.

 Audio formats explained

-MP3 — the most widely supported lossy format.
-Works on virtually every device and platform.
+MP3: the most widely supported lossy format.
+Works on virtually every device and platform built in the last thirty years.
 Good balance of quality and file size at 192-320 kbps.
+Patents expired in 2017 so it is now royalty-free everywhere.

-WAV — uncompressed audio.
-Perfect quality but very large files (about 10 MB per minute of stereo audio).
-The standard format for audio editing.
+WAV: uncompressed audio.
+Perfect quality but very large files (about 10 MB per minute of stereo CD-quality audio).
+The standard format for audio editing, broadcast workflow, and short sound effects in games.

-AAC — Apple's preferred lossy format.
+AAC, Apple's preferred lossy format.
 Slightly better quality than MP3 at the same bitrate.
-Used in iTunes, YouTube, and most streaming services.
+Used in iTunes, YouTube, Apple Music, and most streaming services.
+Files usually have the .m4a extension when stored in an MP4 container.

-OGG (Vorbis) — an open-source lossy format.
-Similar quality to AAC, commonly used in games and web applications.
+OGG Vorbis: an open-source lossy format.
+Similar quality to AAC, commonly used in games (Minecraft, Half-Life 2, many indie titles) and on Wikipedia for free-licence audio.

-FLAC — lossless compression.
+FLAC: lossless compression.
 Preserves perfect audio quality while reducing file size by about 50-60% compared to WAV.
-Popular for music archiving.
+Popular for high-resolution music archiving, audiophile listening, and Bandcamp downloads.

 When to convert